ridgeworks/pPEGpl/Examples/SWIP-grammar/README.md

 Note that this parser is not a compiler or loader so to be recognized by the parser, any operator must be defined before a parse is done.
 Directives, including operator definitions, are just expressions to be parsed.

-Now suppose we wanted to change out grammar so that improper lists (lists which don't terminate with a list and do not pass the `is_list/1` test) generate parse errors.
+Now suppose we wanted to change our grammar to add the sensible restriction (probably should have been enforced by ISO) that improper lists (lists which don't terminate with a list and do not pass the `is_list/1` test) generate parse errors.
 This can be easily done by changing the `Tail` rule to:
  ```
  Tail   = " | " (var / List / _mtList)          # insist on a proper list
  ```
 so only a variable or a list are permitted after the vertical bar.
-This is probably a restriction that should have been enfoced as far back as the ISO standard since any violation should probably have been written with a comma rather than the bar.
-As it turns out, there don't appear to be a lot of code examples where this restriction bites; there are only 3 files in the `swipl library` (top level) or `boot` directories which violate this rule.
+(The intent was probably to use a comma rather than a bar.)
+As it turns out, there don't appear to be a lot of code examples where this restriction bites; there are only 3 files in the `swipl library` (top level) and `boot` directories which violate this rule.
 (Of course, it's still possible to create one dynamically by binding a `Tail` variable to a term other than a list.)

 #### Module `pl_parser`